-One of the basic tools used to ensure Internet security is encryption.
-Encryption involves exchanging numbers between the end user's browser and the Internet banking server.
+Encryption is one of the basic tools used to ensure Internet security.
+Encryption involves exchanging numbers between the end user's browser and the online banking server.
 The numbers act as keys to "unlock" the connection between browser and server, much like numbers on a combination lock.
-The higher the number of combinations, the less likely it is that an outside party could decipher the key and access sensitive information.
+The higher the number of combinations, the less likely an outside party could decipher the key and access sensitive information.

-Our members' privacy and account security is a priority to MIT Federal Credit Union, and we would encourage you to follow some simple guidelines to add to that protection.
+Our members' privacy and account security are priorities to MIT Federal Credit Union, and we encourage you to follow some simple guidelines to add to that protection.

 - Never reveal your password to anyone for any reason.

-- Take advantage of the case sensitive aspect of our password program.
-Alternate upper and lower cases i.e.: AbCCdsF
+- Take advantage of the case sensitive aspect of our password program by alternating upper and lower cases, e.g., AbCCdsF.

 - Change your password (in User Options) every six months.

 - Use the Log Off button to end a session.
 Do not use the back key.

 - Do not set your Time Out Sessions (User Options) for too long a time frame.